 2. Use Search to Your Advantage

-What: The prospects with whom you have - or have not yet - spoken will likely do online research to see what customers had to say.
+What: Your prospects will more than likely do online research to see what customers have to say about your product.
 What prospects see on those review sites - including overall rating and themes in the comments - can make or break a sale.

 How: Get ahead of those searches and make sure that your reviews put your best face forward.
 Do your competitors have more positive reviews?
 Get your best customers to chime in!
 Have the best reviews in town?
 Encourage your prospects to search for real customer feedback online.
 Let your customers be your best marketers.